Artificial Intelligence in Aviation Industry

 Table of Contents

 In a short period of time, airports around the world experienced the hardest hit due to travel bans and restrictions resulting from the COVID-19 pandemic.
 With international traffic generally being restricted to repatriation flights and cargo, operations have been heavily disrupted or completely halted and most airport halls are nearly empty.
+Smart Technologies will play a major role to support airlines and airports to overcome the crisis, which is likely to accelerate the adoption of automation and artificial intelligence in the aviation sector.

-Artificial Intelligence (AI)
+Artificial Intelligence in Modern Aviation

 When most people hear the term artificial intelligence, the first thing they usually think of is robots.